twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/setup.md

 # Setup

+## Understand chezmoi's files and directories

+chezmoi generates your dotfiles for your local machine.
+It combines two main sources of data:

+The *source directory*, `~/.local/share/chezmoi`, is common to all your machines, and is a clone of your dotfiles repo.
+Each file that chezmoi manages has a corresponding file in the source directory.

+The *config file*, typically `~/.config/chezmoi/chezmoi.toml` (although you can use JSON or YAML if you prefer), is specific to the local machine.

+Files whose contents are the same on all of your machines are copied verbatim from the source directory.
+Files which vary from machine to machine are executed as templates, typically using data from the local machine's config file to tune the final contents specific to the local machine.

 ## Use a hosted repo to manage your dotfiles across multiple machines

 chezmoi relies on your version control system and hosted repo to share changes